How to Make Friends and Build a Social Network While Studying in the United States

 Several universities have student ambassador programs where selected students represent the university to prospective students and their families.
 These roles often involve giving campus tours, participating in recruitment events, and answering questions from prospective students.
 Becoming a student ambassador not only allows you to showcase your love for the university but also provides opportunities to meet and connect with other ambassadors who share your enthusiasm for the institution.

-Related Article: How to Make the Most of Your Study Abroad Budget in the United States
+Related Article: How to Develop Effective Study Habits While Studying in the United States

 10. Organize Study Groups